 WordPress is a powerful, as well as flexible, content management system (CMS) that uses PHP commands to store and retrieve content from a database.
 From blogs and landing pages to online stores and business portals, it supports all types of websites.
-If you’re a newcomer to WordPress, however, you’ll likely discover some unfamiliar terms when navigating the CMS’s dashboard.
-Here are 10 WordPress Terms you need to know.

 As of 2020, there are over 50,000 WordPress plugins available to download, each of which offers different functionality.